SteveBeckGit/XpathCheckerIE/README.md

 Attributes of a specified element can be found by selecting the element from the list and clicking Attributes, this will open a new Dialog with ALL the attributes of the element.

 The Shutdown button will close the IEDriverServer and the Internet Explorer instance.
-The Reset Button will return you to the launcher.
+The Reset will return the count to 0, and clear the xpath information.